Gab12123/DevOps/README.md

 npm start
 ```

-You should be able to acces is on (http://localhost:3000)
+You should be able to access it on (http://localhost:3000)

 #### Obtained results